yctercero/yctercero.github.io/_posts/2016-08-06-javascript-fundamentals-this-.call-.apply-.bind.markdown

 What do you expect to be logged?

 What gets logged is “Hello, I am a undefined undefined”.
-When we assign greet to dog.greeting, we are saying
+When we assign greet to dog.greeting, we are saying:

 {% highlight javascript %}
 var greet = function(){